ezgisubasi/youtube-rag-assistant/README.md

 ## Contributing

-This is a portfolio project demonstrating modern RAG architecture.
+This is a research project demonstrating modern RAG architecture.
 Feel free to:
 - Fork for your own experiments
 - Report issues or suggestions
 - Contribute improvements via pull requests

-## Contact

-**Developer**: Ezgi Subaşı
-**Project**: YouTube RAG Assistant Portfolio Project